alkawryk/toboggan/README.md

   toboggan.install(app, 'jade');
 ```

-  Ontop of the regular `.expect` and `.end` supertest functions, you will now have access to `.expectTemplate` and `.endTemplate` functions, described below.
+  Ontop of the regular `.expect` and `.end` supertest functions, you will now have access to the `.expectTemplate` function, described below.

 ## Supported APIs